Shyunyin/Coding-Noobies-SilverEmergencyResponse_SCDFXIBM/README.md

 Step 2.
 Connect the accelerometer to Arduino using wires

 Step 3.
-Code Arduino with Python (“Accelerometer_containing_motion_sensor _and_timer.py” and “Accelerometer_with_timer” as stored in Github
+Code Arduino with Python (“Accelerometer_containing_motion_sensor _and_timer.py” and “Accelerometer_with_timer” as stored in Python Codes folders)

 Step 4: Disconnect Arduino from PC